 - 3. Check their portfolio and experience in your domain

-- 8. What are their security practices?
+- 8. Request their security practices

-- 10. Testing, after deployment software maintenance
+- 10. Ask about testing and software maintenance

-1. Define your goals, objectives and timeframe
+1. Define project objectives and timeframe

 2. Find software development companies